 A note from the pioneer, Vistet linked here at post #12: on oxygen cylinders:

-Small tanks of even medical grade oxygen provide a false sense of security: they will at extreme best last for an hour or two.
+Small tanks of even medical-grade oxygen provide a false sense of security: they will at extreme best last for an hour or two.
 For the value of cheap, portable oxygen solutions see here, # 5 and #7 check here

 Immediately descend, if symptoms increase

-Last but not least, if the AMS symptoms start to increase then you should consider immediate descend.
+Last but not least, if the AMS symptoms start to increase then you should consider immediate descent.
 This is the only cure in some conditions when the symptoms have reached moderate levels and are not decreasing.

 Apart from these tips, I will suggest that you also read about 7 things to consider for making a Ladakh trip.